adamsalter/sitemap_generator/README.md

 SitemapGenerator
 ================

+SitemapGenerator is the easiest way to generate Sitemaps in Ruby.
+Rails integration provides access to the Rails route helpers within your sitemap config file and automatically makes the rake tasks available to you.
+Or if you prefer to use another framework, you can!
+You can use the rake tasks provided or run your sitemap configs as plain ruby scripts.

-SitemapGenerator generates Sitemaps for your Rails application.
-The Sitemaps adhere to the [Sitemap 0.9 protocol][sitemap_protocol] specification.
-You specify the contents of your Sitemap using a configuration file, à la Rails Routes.
-A set of rake tasks is included to help you manage your Sitemaps.
+Sitemaps adhere to the [Sitemap 0.9 protocol][sitemap_protocol] specification.

 Features
 -------

+- Framework agnostic
 - Supports [News sitemaps][sitemap_news], [Video sitemaps][sitemap_video], [Image sitemaps][sitemap_images], and [Geo sitemaps][sitemap_geo]
 - Supports read-only filesystems like Heroku via uploading to a remote host like Amazon S3
 - Compatible with Rails 2 & 3